gaehlerm/SoftwareEngineering/README.md

 In software engineering, there are very few topics that are described purely mathematically.
 Most notably finance, physics and engineering.
 Most other topics are described by the natural language.
 This is a huge issue as it is hard to bake such a topic into code.
 How do you implement an apple?
 The answer is: it depends who you are talking to.

-It takes a lot of effort to understand the topic well enough to be able to implement it.
+It takes a lot of effort to understand a topic well enough to be able to implement it.
 It takes a lot of talking to domain experts about the topic.
 Only through these discussions you can learn how their domain model is built up and what the underlying mechanisms are.
 It is of utmost importance that the development team learns the language used by the domain experts, use among each other and implement it into the code.
 A domain expert has to be able to follow the general discussions between developers.
 He has to be able to tell when something is off as there is something that doesn’t make sense to him.
 For instance if the developers mix up the usage of atoms and molecules in a chemistry simulation.
 Usually the domain experts are able to tell much earlier that something is off than the developers.
 If there are expressions used in the code that do not exist in the domain, it is probably wrong.
 This common language between developers and domain experts was named "Ubiquitous language" by Eric Evans.

 Developing this Ubiquitous language is of utmost importance for the whole project.
 Only a well-developed shared language between the developers and the domain experts allows high level discussions about the domain.
 It takes a lot of effort to develop such a language.
 Developers and domain experts have to remain continuously in touch and keep refining the use of their language and improve the model that is based on this language.
 Play around with this language.
 Try to change the words.
 Try to construct new phrases.
 This is an important part of the ubiquitous language.
 You have to develop the language like children learning to speak a natural language.
 Find easier and better ways to express what you want to say, no matter how stupid it sounds at first.
 Use the insight gained this way to improve the domain-model.
 Make sure the business experts understand what you are talking about.
 If you start using terms that they don't know, there is probably something wrong with your model.
 Do never use terms that are unknown to the experts, they are a sign for misguided logic!